klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 ## Managing Keyrings <a id="managing-keyrings"></a>

-[Keyring] is a structure that contains the address of the account and the private key(s).
+[Keyring] is a structure that contains the address of the Klaytn account and the private key(s).

 [Keyring] can be classified into three types depending on the type of key being stored: [SingleKeyring] to store one address and one private key, [MultipleKeyring] to store one address and multiple private keys, and [RoleBasedKeyring] to store one address and one or more private keys for each role.